zmoitier/HAdaptiveIntegration.jl/docs/src/advanced.md

 desired accuracy; as a rule of thumb, higher-order cubature rules will perform better for globally smooth functions `f` or higher accuracy requirements.
-Here is a short study on the number of function evaluations required to achieve a given accuracy for the default Laurie-Radon cubature and the `GrundmannMoeller` cubature rule above:
+Here is a short study on the number of function evaluations required to achieve a given accuracy for the default Radon-Laurie cubature and the `GrundmannMoeller` cubature rule above:

 ```@example embedded-cubature
 const cc = Ref(0) # a counter for the number of function evaluations